 Each of the Members of the Obligated Group, upon compliance with the terms and conditions and for the purposes described in the Master Indenture, may incur Additional Indebtedness.
-Such Additional Indebtedness, if evidenced by an Obligation or Series of Obligations issued under the Master Indenture, if issued as a Senior Obligation, would constitute a joint and several obligation of each Member of the Obligated Group and may be secured on a parity with respect to the Gross Receipts pledge and the Mortgage for the Series 2000A Bonds and all other Outstanding Senior Obligations under the Master Indenture or, may be issued as a Subordinate Obligation (as defined in the Master Indenture).
-See "Appendix D - Summary of Certain Provisions of the Master Indenture and the First Supplemental Indenture" attached hereto.
+Such Additional Indebtedness, if evidenced by an Obligation or Series of Obligations issued under the Master Indenture, if issued as a Senior Obligation, would constitute a joint and several obligation of each Member of the Obligated Group and may be secured on a parity with respect to the Gross Receipts pledge and the Mortgage for the Series 2011 Bonds and all other Outstanding Senior Obligations under the Master Indenture or, may be issued as a Subordinate Obligation (as defined in the Master Indenture).
+See "Appendix D - Summary of Certain Provisions of the Master Indenture and the Supplemental Indenture" attached hereto.
 Such other indebtedness, if not so evidenced by an Obligation issued under the Master Indenture, would constitute a debt solely of the individual Member of the Obligated Group incurring such indebtedness and any guarantor thereof, and not a joint and several obligation of the Obligated Group.

 Certain Additional Indebtedness permitted to be incurred by a Member of the Obligated Group under the Master Indenture may be secured by a lien on accounts receivable within limits established by the Master Indenture.
-See "Appendix D - Summary of Certain Provisions of the Master Indenture and the First Supplemental Indenture" attached hereto.
-See "SOURCE OF PAYMENT AND SECURITY FOR THE SERIES 2000A BONDS - Additional Indebtedness" and "Appendix D - Summary of Certain Provisions of the Master Indenture and the First Supplemental Indenture" attached hereto.
+See "Appendix D - Summary of Certain Provisions of the Master Indenture and the Supplemental Indenture" attached hereto.
+See "SOURCE OF PAYMENT AND SECURITY FOR THE SERIES 2011 BONDS - Additional Indebtedness" and "Appendix D - Summary of Certain Provisions of the Master Indenture and the Supplemental Indenture" attached hereto.

-SOURCE OF PAYMENT AND SECURITY FOR THE SERIES 2000A BONDS
+SOURCE OF PAYMENT AND SECURITY FOR THE SERIES 2011 BONDS

-Set forth below is a narrative description of certain contractual provisions relating to the source of payment of and security for the Series 2000A Bonds.
+Set forth below is a narrative description of certain contractual provisions relating to the source of payment of and security for the Series 2011 Bonds.
 These provisions have been summarized and this description does not purport to be complete.
-Reference should be made to the Act, the Master Indenture, the First Supplemental Indenture and the Series 2000A Bonds.
-Copies of the Act, the Master Indenture, the First Supplemental Indenture and the Series 2000A Bonds are on file with the Corporation and the Master Trustee.
-See also "Appendix D-Summary of Certain Provisions of the Master Indenture and the First Supplemental Indenture" for a more complete statement of the rights, duties and obligations of the parties thereto.
+Reference should be made to the Act, the Master Indenture, the Supplemental Indenture and the Series 2011 Bonds.
+Copies of the Act, the Master Indenture, the Supplemental Indenture and the Series 2011 Bonds.
+Copies of the Act, the Master Trustee.
+See also "Appendix D - Summary of Certain Provisions of the Master Indenture and the Supplemental Indenture" for a more complete statement of the rights, duties and obligations of the parties thereto.

-Payment of the Series 2000A Bonds
+Payment of the Series 2011 Bonds